Specialty Coffee Mexico City

 Mexico City's Specialty Coffee: The Farms Are Closer Than the Airports

 Mexico City is the only major specialty coffee capital where the farms are closer than the airports.
-The city sits at 2,240 metres, a few hours from Oaxaca, Chiapas, Veracruz and Guerrero — most roasters know the producer's family name.
+The city sits at 2,240 metres, a few hours by road from the producing regions of Oaxaca, Chiapas, Veracruz and Guerrero — and most roasters here know the producer's family name.
 Long before specialty arrived, the cafetería was on every corner and café de olla — clay pot, cinnamon, piloncillo, dark roast — was what abuelas brewed on Sunday mornings.
 The third wave didn't replace it.
 It grew on top.

 It started in 2012 with Chiquitito Café in Condesa, a husband-and-wife shop with one Veracruz farm on the menu.
-A year later, Café Avellaneda opened in Coyoacán under two-time Mexican Brewers Cup champion Carlos de la Torre — Oaxacan beans roasted on a counter the size of a bookshelf, part of each cup donated back to the farm.
-It caught on, and by 2015 the Roma corridor — Roma Norte spilling into Roma Sur — had quietly turned into Latin America's densest specialty cluster, anchored by in-house roasters Buna, Almanegra and Cumbé, and the pour-over bars they feed — Cardinal Casa de Café (Mexican AeroPress runner-up Shak Zapata behind the bar) and Tormenta (turntable running all day).
+A year later Café Avellaneda opened in Coyoacán under two-time Mexican Brewers Cup champion Carlos de la Torre.
+By 2015 the Roma corridor had quietly become Latin America's densest specialty cluster, anchored by in-house roasters Buna, Almanegra and Cumbé, and the pour-over bars they feed — Cardinal (Mexican AeroPress runner-up Shak Zapata behind the bar) and Tormenta.
+Beyond Roma, smaller scenes hold each colonia: Blend Station in Condesa, Cicatriz in Juárez, Cucurucho in Polanco.

 15 of 15 spots